beastudies/beastudies/README.md

 ## Hi there! 👋

-I'm currently an undergraduate student in Social Sciences from Brazil. <br>
+My name is Beatriz and I'm currently an undergraduate student in Social Sciences from Brazil. <br>
 I'm been learning Rprograming and Rstats since 2022 on my own to became a better social scientist and researcher! <br>
 My areas of interest include methods quantitatives, public policies and urban development.
 I've also colaborated on projects related to digital methods and public opinion. <br>